- Why Sharetru?

 Each of the methods described in this blog are more secure than utilizing only a username and password.
 There are unique advantages and drawbacks to each OTP delivery method, and we would recommend some more than others.
 While security is the primary consideration when choosing an OTP delivery method, the user experience and overall implementation costs should also be evaluated.

-FTP Today offers various authentication methods and security features to fit your business needs.
+Sharetru offers various authentication methods and security features to fit your business needs.
 We offer flexibility like having different methods of OTP for different users.
-FTP Today provides your organization with the tools to build a strong file transfer authentication policy.
+Sharetru provides your organization with the tools to build a strong file transfer authentication policy.
 Our platform is designed with security and compliance in mind for businesses of all sizes.
 Learn more about our different plans and features such as MFA, unlimited users, dedicated servers, automation rules, activity logs, consistent security controls, SSO integration, and more.